NicolasF425/Python_testing/README.md

 ## 5. Use and Testing

-    # In project directory :
+    <b> In project directory <b>:

+    In a terminal, lauch the application :

+    set FLASK_APP=server.py

+    flask run

     Execute pytest in project directory to lauch the unit test and integration tests